dls-controls/pvaPy/MartyNotes.md

 I have not had time to think about normativeTypes and RpcServer.

+Also support should be developed for channelArray, channelPutGet, and multiChannel.

 easypva - PyObject
 ------------------

-This is quite similar to what is in pvaccess except for:
+This is similar to what is in pvaccess except for:

 * namespace is now epics::pvaPy
 * now supports union and unionArray